 A maximum of either one Applied A-level or one Applied AS-level will be counted.
 Please also note that only one Mathematics subject will be counted at A-level (the other would be acceptable as the fourth AS-level).
-A-level Critical Thinking and General Studies at both A-level and AS-level are not acceptable.
+A-level Critical Thinking and both AS-level and A-level General Studies are not acceptable.

 UCAT will be scored and used in conjunction with the GCSE score to rank for interview.
 AS-level performance, additional GCSE A grades and other factors may also be taken into account in borderline cases.

 Evidence of commitment to medicine, motivation, communication skills and initiative are important.

 H1H1H1H1H2H2 including Higher Level grade H1 in Biology and Chemistry + if not offered at Higher Level then Ordinary Level grade O3 in Mathematics.
 Students not offering Physics as part of their Leaving Certificate must have an A grade in Junior Certificate Science.